IOM3 Library Services

-For minerals industry enquirers in particular, we can also compile statistics, company information and production figures from published sources.
+For minerals industry enquirers in particular, we can also compile statistics, company information and production figures.

 You may acquire British and worldwide standards online from the BSI - BSI Catalogue.
 We have a limited number of older standards (mainly minerals and mining) available for loan.

 For more information on any of the above, please use our online enquiry form